 Delta Zeta was founded October 14, 1902, at Miami University, in Oxford, Ohio.
 The purpose of the group was to "unite its members in the bonds of sincere and lasting friendship, to stimulate one another in the pursuit of knowledge, to promote the moral and social culture of its members, and to develop plans for guidance and unity in action; objects worthy of the highest aim and purpose of associated effort."

-In 1920, a housing problem confronted the chapter.
-For two years, the chapter's home was at 3000 University Avenue, but in 1922 the house was put up for sale.
+In 1920, a housing problem confronted the local chapter.
+For two years, their home was at 3000 University Avenue, but in 1922 the house was put up for sale.
 After many conferences, the decision was made to purchase the house at 315 Hamline Street.
-That home also was sold, and in the fall of 1926, the chapter moved to 2724 University Avenue, which was enlarged and remodeled in 1964.
+That home was also sold and, in the fall of 1926, the chapter moved to 2724 University Avenue.
+This house was enlarged and remodeled in 1964.

 In July 1921, the Upsilon Alumnae Association was established to maintain a close relationship between alumnae and undergraduate members of the Upsilon Chapter.
 Sometime before 1946, the name of this organization was changed to the Grand Forks, North Dakota Alumnae Chapter of the Delta Zeta Sorority.

 Upsilon Chapter closed at the end of 1982-83 academic year.
 Reasons given included poor membership, a lack of personnel, and maintenance problems with the house.